University of Notre Dame Australia: Benedict XVI Medical Library

 The Benedict XVI Medical Library, on the Darlinghurst site, is one of two libraries on the Sydney campus.
 It is housed in the Darlinghurst Hall of the former Sacred Heart School, which was constructed in 1880 and was used by the school until it ceased operations in 1986.
 The school, and the adjacent St Vincent's Hospital, were both originally operated by the Sisters of Charity of Australia.
 Notre Dame assumed control of the site sometime between 2004 and 2005, though the Darlinghurst site didn't open until 2008.
 It houses books and other resources in the fields of medicine, nursing, pre-clinical sciences, ethics, philosophy and theology.
 It is situated on 160 Oxford Street, next to the Sacred Heart Catholic Church, and named after Pope Benedict XVI who blessed the site following its opening.

 Broome Campus Library

 The Broome Campus Library is Notre Dame's sole library at the Broome campus.
 The original library was opened in 1994 at the former student residences of Nulungu Catholic College.
 The secondary boarding school merged with other entities and renamed to St Mary's College the following year, opening a new residential facility in 2008.
 Due to space limitations, the library moved into a new purpose-built building in 2005.
 At the time of opening, it was the largest library in the Kimberley region.
 It also hosts a collection of Aboriginal artwork, sculptures and other artefacts, some of which are on display.

+Melbourne Clinical School Library

+The Melbourne Clinical School Library is located adjacent to Werribee Mercy Hospital in Melbourne.

+Former libraries

+In addition to the Peter Prendiville Study Centre on the Fremantle campus, Notre Dame has two other study centres which were formerly libraries.